 Many mental health professionals and theorists have been highly critical of the terms “transsexual,” “homosexual transsexual,” and “autogynephilic transsexual.”
 The terms reflect the biases of their creators.
 They are not value-neutral and therefore not scientific.
 See parallels with other discredited illnesses below.

 “Autogynephilia” describes a paraphilia

 Blanchard continues to describe this illness as “a distinct paraphilia” worthy of differential diagnosis.
 Blanchard claims it is an improvement in terminology over what mentor Kurt Freund labeled “cross-gender fetishism.”

 When Blanchard says this is a paraphilia, what does paraphilia mean?

-“Paraphilia” is s term created by psychologists for “problematic” sexual desire or behaviors involving:
+“Paraphilia” is a term promoted by sexologist John Money for “problematic” sexual desire or behaviors involving:

 - nonhuman objects